chef/chef-web-docs/includes_delivery/includes_delivery_troubleshoot_repo.rst

    * If you do not have a remote that includes ``git@github.com:chef/chef-docs.git`` run ``git remote add github git@github.com:chef/chef-docs.git``
 #.
 Ensure all remotes are up to date by running ``git fetch --all``

-Getting the changes on GitHub into Delivery
+Getting the changes on GitHub into Chef Automate
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 #.
 Ensure that you are on the master branch by running ``git checkout master``
 #.
 Make sure that you have the lastest merged changes from delivery by running ``git pull --rebase``
 #.
 Checkout a new branch for pulling in change by running ``git checkout -b BRANCH_NAME``
 #.
 Run ``git pull github master``
 #.
-Run ``delivery review`` to push the change into Delivery.
+Run ``delivery review`` to push the change into Chef Automate.
 #.
 Approve the change as usual.